vssaini/vssaini/README.md

 ![I like to build business solutions](https://res.cloudinary.com/vssaini/image/upload/v1597162039/I_like_to_build_business_solutions_bgcxui.jpg)

-An avid learner with 9+ years of experience in .NET.
-Highly efficient in interacting with international clients.
-Assist organizations in building complex web applications using .NET Core that solve business requirements.

-As an Intern developer, for my first assignment, I completely overhaul the existing website and revamp it to a much better one (UX & features) by self-learning.

-Later, I explore freelancing with one year of internship experience.
-I paddled my way through different gigs.
-Eventually, I established rapport with a UK client (http://www.dovestones.com/) and served for more than 3.5 years with excellent deliverables.
-I worked on complex software and web applications based on AD.
+I'm a full-stack .NET Core Developer with 9+ yrs experience & specialization in developing web apps from scratch.
+Highly efficient in understanding requirements and project management.
+I have pleasure experience of working with clients from UK, USA, Israel and Denmark.

+I have developed apps for Dovestones Software (http://www.dovestones.com/) and Zenegy (zenegy.com/en).
+In the last two years, I have developed complex applications (https://payroll.zenegy.com/en/apps/) as Google Calendar, Office 365 Calendar & Planday for Zenegy.

 I am a GNIITian and certified expert on Experts-Exchange.
-I had earned Master, Guru and Wizard certificates for my contribution.
+I had received Master, Guru and Wizard certificates for my contribution.
 I love to write code and have a knack for writing clean code.
-I study over Pluralsight for keeping myself improvised.
+I study over Pluralsight (https://app.pluralsight.com/profile/vssaini) for improving my craft.

 *Tech Arsenal I have used/am familiar with-*
 <ul>